litmuschaos/litmus-docs/website/docs/user-guides/observe-workflow.md

 ---

-After scheduling a workflow, the user can track the status of the workflow run from the `Runs` tab in the `Litmus Workflow`.
+After scheduling a workflow, you can track the status of the workflow run from the `Runs` tab in the `Litmus Workflow`.
 The status that is currently displayed are:

 - Failed
 - Running